Network-Sec/CC-Search/README.md

 WARC-IP-Address: 23.220.132.93
 WARC-Target-URI: https://www.tesla.com/
 ```
-In this example the script only searches for Domain <=> IP mapping (history DNS) - but you can easily adjust the code and extract other data.
+In this example the script only searches for Domain <=> IP mapping (historic DNS) - but you can easily adjust the code and extract other data.
 I recommend doing this.

 ### cluster.idx
 Example content of one index.
 On the left are `ip addresses` (in the top half) and `domain names` (in the bottom half).